suryanshyadav123456789-cpu/apna-college-demo/README.md

 # apna-college-demo
-this is my first repository
-author - Suryansh yadav
+this is my git first repository author - Suryansh yadav